exercism/python/concepts/functions/about.md

 ## Return Value

 The return value is a value that is returned to the caller of the function.
-Return value can be of any data type.
+A `return value` can be any data type.
 It can be used by caller of the function to perform further operations.
 If the function does not explicitly return a value, the value `None` is returned.